 - Certain nuts such as almonds and soy nuts

 - Calcium-fortified foods (foods with calcium added)

 How do I read a food label for calcium?

 There are many foods that you can eat to get the calcium you need each day.
 Reading food labels for calcium is easy as 1, 2, 3.
 It is always important to first find the serving size and then:

 - Add a zero

 Is more calcium than the recommended intake better?

 There is no benefit for healthy individuals to consume more calcium than recommended.
-Your healthcare provider may suggest slightly more calcium for you if you have certain medical conditions or take a medication that interferes with your body's ability to use calcium.
+Your health care provider may suggest slightly more calcium for you if you have certain medical conditions or you take a medication that interferes with your body's ability to use calcium.
 It is important not to consume too much calcium on a regular basis.
 More calcium is not better and chronic high calcium intakes may even be harmful.
-Therefore, it is important to speak with your healthcare provider about your calcium requirements.
+Therefore, it is important to speak with your health care provider about your calcium requirements.